Directional Tutorial¶

 301 Power Fields¶

-A power field representation uses a complex basis in each tangent plane of a discrete tangent bundle, and represents an N-RoSy using a power vector—a single complex number y per face so that its root set y=u^N comprises the vectors of the N-RoSy.
+This representation is offered in [Knöppel et al. 2013], but they did not give it a specific name (the method in general is called “globally optimal”).
+We use the name “power fields” which is coined in [Azencot et al. 2017].
+A power field representation uses a complex basis in each tangent plane of a discrete tangent bundle, and represents an N-RoSy using a power vector: a single complex number Y per face so that its root set Y=u^N comprises the vectors of the N-RoSy.

-If the set B is empty, the field is only well-defined up to a global rotation; therefore, the algorithm arbitrarily sets a single vector in one tangent space and interpolates it to the rest of the mesh.
+If the set C is empty, the field is only well-defined up to a global rotation; therefore, the algorithm arbitrarily sets a single vector in one tangent space and interpolates it to the rest of the mesh.

 Hard (left) and soft (right) aligned constraints (yellow on red faces) interpolated to the rest of the mesh.
 Note the singularities that are discovered through principal matching.